 Global and International Studies, University of Salamanca Graduate School

-In the very near future more than half of new jobs in the US economy will be connected to the global economy.
-In the EU emerging jobs are increasingly attached to global markets, international affairs, and security.
+In the very near future more than half of new jobs in the US will be connected to the global economy.
+In the EU, emerging jobs opportunities are increasingly attached to international markets and political alliances.
 In developing regions, a majority of new jobs will be linked to foreign investment, global commerce, international negotiation, and multinational corporations.
 Worldwide, conflict resolution and security affect business, states, NGOs and private citizens.

-Our Think Tank offers research openings and hands-on professional development as well as access to networks of experts in your chosen field of specialization.
-In addition, through our Global Internship Program, our students can engage in a wide range of internships and job opportunities in Madrid, Brussels, and/or Washington D.C.
+Our Think Tank offers hands-on professional development assistance to our program as well as access to networks of experts in your chosen field of specialization.
+In addition, our Global Internship Program offers students a wide array of internships and job opportunities in Madrid, and/or Washington D.C.